-Aircraft are expensive capital goods, and require considerable investment.
-The rules by which both states limit interest in airlines to the nationals in broad terms, is not applicable to financing of aircraft.
-The do apply to equity stakes in the firm itself as this might lead to a change of control in effect or on enforcement.
+Aircraft are expensive capital goods and require considerable investment.
+The rules by which both states limit interest in airlines to the nationals in broad terms are not applicable to the financing of aircraft.
+They do apply to equity stakes in the firm itself as this might lead to a change of control in effect or on enforcement.

 Aircraft may be financed by retained capital, debt or finance leasing.
 Secured debt may be advanced by banks or through bond debt.
 Debt may be secured on aircraft in the manner set out below.

 As in other sectors, operational and financing leases are utilised.
 A truly finance lease is a legal formal lease but is in substance a financing arrangement analogous to secured debt.
 The lessor retains legal ownership rather than a mortgagee’s interest under the mortgage.
-But the economic and legal effect are broadly similar.
+However, the economic and legal effects are broadly similar.

 Complex issues in terms of priorities may arise in the context of security over aircraft.
 The security is granted in a particular jurisdiction which may not necessarily be recognised universally.
-Complex choice of law issues arise, including the notorious ronvoi principle, applying another jurisdiction’s, conflict of law rules itself.
+Complex choice of law issues arises, including the notorious renvoi principle, applying another jurisdiction’s conflict of law rules itself.

-Aircrafts are movables for the purpose of most legal systems, which make the conflict of law position dependent to some extent on the location as well as other connecting factors.
-Recent case law has illustrated that courts may apply the law of the place where the assets are situated at the relevant time rather than the law of place of registration.
-The law of place of registration will at least offer some element of assurance in relation to creation of security.
+Aircraft are movables for the purpose of most legal systems, which makes the conflict of law position dependent to some extent on the location as well as other connecting factors.
+Recent case law has illustrated that courts may apply the law of the place where the assets are situated at the relevant time rather than the law of the place of registration.
+The law of the place of registration will at least offer some element of assurance in relation to the creation of security.

 There have been calls to create a single international system of registration of ownership of aircraft.
 The Cape Town Convention seeks to go some way towards achieving this in the context of aircraft leasing.

 Aircraft leasing is largely determined by the terms of the relevant contract.
 The lessor retains ownership under both finance and operational leases.
-Operational leases are common and a useful mechanism by which aircraft with surplus fleet requirements may lease to those who require aircraft.
+Operational leases are a common and useful mechanism by which aircraft with surplus fleet requirements may be leased to those who require aircraft.

 An aircraft lease is an agreement by which one person, grants the right of possession or control of the aircraft, with or without an option to purchase to another in return for rental or other payments.

 Economically, the finance lease is equivalent to the acquisition of ownership, save that the mortgagor retains title throughout the term.
-The finance lease involves an option to purchase or a automatic transfer of ownership to the lessee so that it is in effect long-term mortgage.
+The finance lease involves an option to purchase or an automatic transfer of ownership to the lessee so that it is, in effect, a long-term mortgage.
 The final price is likely to be the remaining balance of the price rather than the market value at the time.

 The state of registration is responsible for safety and maintenance oversight.
 It may require the aircraft to be returned for inspection and approval.